The Cognitive Bootcamp Agreement

 The default curriculum focuses on “making better plans” via…

-If you feel like you roughly have all these skills, you might still want to come to the workshop to basically “do the cognitive practice you believe in with good form, attending carefully to each step of the process.”
+If you feel like you roughly have all these skills, you might still want to come to the workshop to have an environment that will help you do whatever cognitive practice you believe in, with good form, attending carefully to each step of the process.”
 (I’ll want to talk to you beforehand about your plan in detail)

 Skills